Why Is Shakespeare Still Important?

 For many modern actors, acting in the main role in a Shakespeare production is a career-defining and impressive achievement.
 The Globe Theatre, the Elizabethan playhouse for which he produced his plays, is still an icon of London’s rich cultural history.

 Watching a Shakespeare play live on stage is an experience like no other.
 You’re sure to find productions of his plays nearby, wherever you live, but there’s nothing quite like an open-air production to really capture the original magic.
-If you enrol on an Oxford Scholastica course, you’ll get to watch a play performed live in the ruins of the ancient Oxford Castle and Prison, or you could opt for our London Scholastica courses to watch a play in the reconstruction of Shakespeare’s own Globe Theatre on the Southbank.
+If you enrol on an Oxford Scholastica course, you’ll get to watch a play performed live in the ruins of the ancient Oxford Castle and Prison, or you could watch a play in the reconstruction of Shakespeare’s own Globe Theatre on the Southbank.

 What are your writing aspirations?

-If you’re an aspiring writer or interested in studying English, explore our Writing Summer School and English Language summer courses in Oxford.
+If you’re an aspiring writer or interested in studying English, explore our Writing Summer School in Oxford.
 You’ll be immersed in the creative atmosphere of Oxford, a hub of inspiration for writers, and surrounded by like-minded students from around the world.
 Discover more about the Oxford Scholastica Academy!